-Opened in 1952, the Pound Ridge Library now has a collection of over 50,000 items including books, magazines, DVD’s, music CD’s and CD audio books.
-The library’s collection is broad and diverse, but is particularly strong in the arts, biographies, mysteries and cookbooks.
+Opened in 1952, the Pound Ridge Library now has a collection of over 50,000 items, including books, magazines, DVDs, music CDs, and CD audiobooks.
+The library’s collection is broad and diverse but is particularly strong in the arts, biographies, mysteries, and cookbooks.
 In addition, the library offers electronic database searching and Internet access for reference and research.

 Pound Ridge Library is a member of the Westchester Library System (WLS), a cooperative of 38 independent public libraries in Westchester County.
-As a patron of our library, you have access to materials from any of the member libraries through WLS’s online public access catalog.
-Materials ordered from other WLS libraries can to be picked up at the Pound Ridge Library.
+As a patron of our library, you can access to materials from any of the member libraries through WLS’s online public access catalog.
+Materials ordered from other WLS libraries can be picked up at the Pound Ridge Library.
 Patrons may also check out books and return materials at any WLS library.

 History of the Library